CGCL-codes/HistFuzz/README.md

 We implement a Python script and you can run it to reproduce the results of this evaluation.
 For example, in the docker container, you can use `python3 /home/histfuzz/reproduce/script.py`, and the results will be stored in `/home/histfuzz/reproduce/results` directory.

-If you do not use the docker container, You shoul unzip and install the baselines in `/home/histfuzz/baselines` directory.
+If you do not use the docker container, You should unzip and install the baselines in `/home/histfuzz/baselines` directory.

 The results of this evaluation will show that $\mathrm{HistFuzz}$ can achieve significantly higher code coverage for the solvers than the baselines.